Financial-Times/origami/README.md

 ```

 ### Disabled

+Avoid disabled buttons unless user research shows they improve your interface.
+Disabled buttons have [poor contrast which makes them difficult to read](#references).
+They also [do not give feedback to a user why they are disabled](#references).

-`o-buttons` styles buttons with the `disabled` attribute to show they are inactive.
-In some cases it is preferred to visually hide the button until it is active.
-For this case add the class `o-buttons--hide-disabled`.
+To make a button disabled add the `disabled` attribute.
+To visually hide the disabled button until it is active add the class `o-buttons--hide-disabled`.

 ```html
 <!-- Visibly disabled because of the `disabled` attribute. -->